 The donor of the project is the Swiss Agency for Development and Cooperation (SDC).

-Improve access to water and hygiene promotion in 100 selected public primary health care facilities in the Dodoma region’s 7 districts.
+Improve access to water, sanitation and hygiene promotion in 94 selected public primary health care facilities in the Dodoma region’s 8 district councils.

-- Improve access to water in 100 selected public primary health facilities in 7 districts of the Dodoma region;
+- Improve access to water, sanitation and hygiene in 94 selected public primary health facilities in 8 districts of the Dodoma region

-- Promote hygiene measures and practices at public primary health facilities;
+- Promote sanitation and hygiene measures and practices at public primary health facilities

 - Integrate gender and social accountability aspects in the implementation process.

 The project is a public private partnership that works with the Netherlands based engineer consultancy firm Witteveen+Bos, local construction contractors, two local NGO’s and local government authorities.
 The MKAJI project implements unique custom constructions that are designed by the projects engineers and are up to date with the global standards for WASH in healthcare.
 For the actual construction of the hardware the project works with local private businesses stimulating the local economy.

 Hardware and Software